robinrodricks/FluentListView/README.md

-How do I show a menu when the user right clicks on the FluentListView?[¶](#how-do-i-show-a-menu-when-the-user-right-clicks-on-the-objectlistview "Permalink to this headline")
+How do I show a menu when the user right clicks on the FluentListView?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 If you want to show the same menu, regardless of where the user clicks, you can simply assign that menu to the ContextMenuStrip property of the FluentListView (this is standard .NET, nothing specific to an FluentListView).